thy0212/thy0212.github.io/index.md

 ---
 ## Time Series Analysis: Beer Sale Forcast
-**Objective**: Monthly beer sales is provided in millions of barrels in the period of 192 months.
-Fit the model to the data to forcast the sale of beer.
+**Objective**: Monthly beer sales data is provided in millions of barrels over a period of 192 months.
+The goal is to fit a model to the data in order to forecast beer sales.

 **Method**:
 - Pre-processing the time-series data:
-1. Perform EDA to examine stationarity, trend, and seasonality of the data.
+1. Perform exploratory data analysis (EDA) to examine the stationarity, trend, and seasonality of the data.
-2. Detrend the data because there is a significant overall increasing trend
+2. Detrend the data to address the significant overall increasing trend.
-3. Examine the ACF and PACF plots for de-trended data.
-The detrended beer sales is seasonality and no trend, hence, it is suggested to apply SARMA.
+3. Examine the ACF and PACF plots for the detrended data.
+The detrended beer sales has seasonality with no trend; therefore, it is recommended to apply a SARMA model.

 - Model selection: _Specific to general_
    1. Estimate an ARMA(2, 0) model with 1 seasonal lag
-   2. Based on the residual diagnostics (ACF and Q-Q plot of the residuals and the p-values of the Ljung-Box test), increase the AR lags to higher numbers, until the residual plots do not show major problems.
+   2. Based on the residual diagnostics (ACF and Q-Q plot of the residuals, and the p-values from the Ljung-Box test), increase the AR lags until the residual plots do not show major issues.

 **Results and Business Recommendation**:
-- Compare Bayesian Information Criteria (BIC) of all models, ARMA(4,0) model is the best performance model, meaning that beer sales of a given month depends on the he last 4 months' sales.
+- Compare the Bayesian Information Criterion (BIC) across all models.
+The ARMA(4, 0) model shows the best performance, indicating that beer sales in a given month depend on the sales of the last four months.

 For the R code of the solution, please read [here](https://github.com/thy0212/descriptive-predictive-analysis/blob/main/tutorial%203/tutorial3.Rmd)

 ---
-## Recommendation System
+## Recommender System

+**Objectives**: The dataset includes ratings from 100 customers for various products on the website.
+The goal is to build a recommender system using KNN algorithm.

+**Method**:
+- Clean the data by removing missing values.
+- Calculate recommendations by applying user-based KNN.
+- Fine-tune the model by testing various values of K and evaluate the model's prediction accuracy using MAE and RMSE.

+**Results and Business Recommendation**:
+- Models with K values between 20 and 30 show the highest performance.
+- Besides highly rated products, it is suggested that the system should also display new items.
+Since users want to explore new options, the recommender system may not be valuable to them if it only recommends similar items.